Gary Bond: Films

 Although probably best known as a theatrical actor in England, he also played a number of roles in feature films.
 Having made his screen debut when he appeared in Zulu (1964) as Private Cole, he starred as Mark Smeaton in Anne of the Thousand Days (1969) and the Australian film Wake in Fright (1971).

 Television

 He made his professional screen debut in 1963, in a BBC production of War and Peace.
 Other television roles include Pip in the 1967 television production of Great Expectations and Antonio in BBC Television's 1972 production of The Duchess of Malfi.
-In 1985 he starred as John Worthing to Jeremy Clyde's Earnest and Wendy Hiller's Lady Bracknell in The Importance of Being Earnest.
+In 1985 he starred as John Worthing to Jeremy Clyde's Algernon and Wendy Hiller's Lady Bracknell in The Importance of Being Earnest.
 He also appeared in Variation on a Theme, as Boswell in The Highland Jaunt, starred in the series Frontier, The Linden Tree, Affairs of the Heart, Wings of Song and a recorded version of Joseph and the Amazing Technicolor Dreamcoat.

-Bond had cameos in Z-Cars, The Avengers, The Main Chance, Hart to Hart and a major role in “All the sad songs” - an episode of Bergerac.
+Bond had cameos in Z-Cars, The Avengers, The Main Chance, Hart to Hart and a major role in "All the sad songs" - an episode of Bergerac.